ParclFinance/e2e-react-adapter/README.md

-# @jet-lab/e2e-react-adapter
+# @parcl-finance/e2e-react-adapter

 ## What is it?

-@jetlab/e2e-react-adapter is a test adapter for solana decentralised applications.
+@parcl-finance/e2e-react-adapter is a fork of the test adapter developed by @jet-lab for solana decentralised applications.
 It allows to interact with your application without having to go through a browser extension, this in turn enables end-to-end testing.
 It also allows to programmatically reject transaction, so you can test the sad paths too.

+We forked this in order to add missing functionality quickly without having to bother the @jet-lab team.

 ## Why?